cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles - groups.md

 layout: default
 grand_parent: Best practices
 parent: Using role-based access control
-title: RBAC with groups
+title: Groups and resource-specific roles
 nav_order: 1
 has_children: false
 ---

-# Approach 1a - Role management using groups with resource-specific roles
+# RBAC with groups and resource-specific roles

 We can extend the ‘role management using groups’ approach, and create a separate approver group for each set of resources: `Approver-France`, `Approver-Germany`, and `Approver-UK`.